 After such a traumatic year last year, it’s safe to say that many people are…

 Anything that holds water can become a breeding place for mosquitoes.
-With the huge amount of bayous and marsh in Louisiana, mosquitoes can certainly become a problem.
-That is where effective mosquito control enters the picture.
+With the huge amount of bayous and marsh, mosquito control in Louisiana is a highly necessary task.

 Why control mosquitoes?